loryriga/Srt-Converter/README.md

 # Srt-Converter
 This app converts DJI Goggles .srt files to .csv files that can be easily opened in excel.
-The data are formatted so that the user can easily reate graps and compare the performance of differnt antennas combinations <br>
+The data are formatted so that the user can easily reate graps and compare the performance of differnt antennas combinations <br><br>
 1- Select .srt file 1 <br>
 2- Select .srt file 2 <br>
 3- Select the data you want to export <br>